top of page

 Since attending the workshop with Phil Town, I have decided to make some changes to the layout of my analyses.
 I will perform additional calculations and also provide a brief explanation of why the company is significant to me.
 If you want to learn more about my company evaluation process, please visit the "MY STRATEGY" section on my website.

 For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares of Sherwin-Williams.
 If you would like to view the stocks in my portfolio or copy my portfolio, you can do so on eToro.
 Instructions on how to do so can be found here.
 I don't own any stocks in Sherwin-Williams' competitors either.
 Thus, I have no personal stake in Sherwin-Williams.
-If you want to purchase shares (or fractional shares) of Sherwin-Williams, you can do so through eToro. eToro is a highly user-friendly platform that allows you to start your investment journey with as little as $50.
+If you want to purchase shares (or fractional shares) of Sherwin-Williams, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $100.

-Sherwin Williams was founded in Cleveland, Ohio, USA in 1866.
+Sherwin-Williams was founded in Cleveland, Ohio, USA in 1866.
 Sherwin-Williams develops, manufactures, distributes, and sells paint, coatings, and related products to professional, industrial, commercial, and retail customers.
 They primarily operate in North and South America but also have operations in the Caribbean, Europe, Asia, and Australia.
 Their portfolio consists of both branded and private label products.
-The Sherwin-Williams branded products are exclusively sold through the 5.000 company-operated stores in the United States, Canada, the Caribbean, and Latin America.
+The Sherwin-Williams branded products are exclusively sold through the approximately 5.000 company-operated stores in the United States, Canada, the Caribbean, and Latin America.
 Other brands are sold through mass merchandisers, home centers, independent paint dealers, hardware stores, automotive retailers, and industrial distributors.
 Some of the most well-known retailers include Lowe's and Walmart.
-Sherwin-Williams operates in three different segments.
-The largest segment is the Americas Group, which accounts for 57% of sales.
-This segment sells paints and paint-related products through company-operated stores in the U.S., Canada, the Caribbean, Brazil, Chile, Ecuador, Mexico, and Uruguay.
-Additionally, a few third-party sellers also distribute their products in Latin America.
-The second largest segment is the Performance Coatings Group, which accounts for 31% of sales.
-This segment sells coatings and related products through both company-operated stores and third-party sellers in North America, Latin America, Europe, Asia, and Australia.
-The last segment is the Consumer Brands Group, which accounts for 12% of sales.
-This segment sells branded and private label products through third-party sellers in the United States, Canada, Europe, and China.
-Sherwin-Williams has built a strong brand over more than 150 years, which gives them a brand moat.
+Sherwin Williams operates through three segments: Paint Stores Group, Consumer Brands Group, and Performance Coatings Group.
+The Paint Stores Group segment offers architectural paints and coatings, protective and marine products, OEM product finishes, and related products for architectural and industrial paint contractors, as well as for do-it-yourself homeowners.
+The Paint Stores Group segment generates 56% of sales.
+The Consumer Brands Group segment supplies a portfolio of branded and private-label architectural paints, stains, varnishes, industrial products, wood finishes, wood preservatives, applicators, corrosion inhibitors, aerosols, caulks, and adhesives to retailers.
+The Consumer Brands Group generates 14% of sales.
+The Performance Coatings Group segment develops and sells industrial coatings for wood finishing and general industrial applications, automotive refinish products, protective and marine coatings, coil coatings, packaging coatings, as well as performance-based resins and colorants.
+The Performance Coatings Group generates 30% of sales.
+Sherwin-Williams has built a strong brand that customers have trusted for over 150 years, giving them a brand moat.

 I believe that Sherwin-Williams has a moat, and I also have a positive opinion of their management.
-Now, let us investigate the numbers to determine if Sherwin-Williams meets our criteria for having a strong competitive advantage.
-In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.
+Now, let us investigate the numbers to determine if Sherwin-Williams meets our criteria for possessing a strong competitive advantage.
+In case you want an explanation about what the numbers are, you can refer to "MY STRATEGY" on the website.

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
 Sherwin-Williams acquired Valspar in 2017, which is why the numbers have been higher since then.
 The numbers are a bit mixed throughout the years.
-But it is nice to see that Sherwin-Williams managed to grow their equity again in 2022, even though it is still low in a historical context.
-Hopefully, we will see equity growth again in 2023.
+But it is nice to see that Sherwin-Williams managed to grow their equity again in 2022 and 2023 after it decreased in the two previous years.
+It is also encouraging that the equity reached its second-highest level ever in 2023.

-Finally, we will investigate the free cash flow.
+Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
-Levered free cash flow is the amount of money a company has remaining after paying all of its financial obligations.
-I use margins to enhance clarity and improve understanding.
-Free cash flow yield refers to the amount of free cash flow per share that a company is projected to generate in relation to its market value per share.
+I use levered free cash flow margin because I believe that margins offer a better understanding of the numbers.
+Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
 It is not surprising that Sherwin-Williams has managed to deliver positive free cash flow in all 10 years.
-The free cash flow in 2022 is the lowest since the Valspar acquisition, but considering it was a challenging year for most companies, I will give Sherwin-Williams a pass.
-However, the levered free cash flow margin and free cash flow yield are the lowest they have been in the past decade.
-Thus, it seems like Sherwin-Williams is trading at a high price, but we will address that later in the analysis.
+Sherwin-Williams managed to deliver its second-highest free cash flow in 2023, which is encouraging considering that 2022 was underwhelming.
+The levered free cash flow margin was also at its second-highest level in 2023, which is another encouraging sign, especially because Sherwin-Williams delivered an underwhelming levered free cash margin in both 2021 and 2022.
+The free cash flow yield is lower than the ten-year average, which suggests that Sherwin-Williams is trading at a high price.
+However, we will revisit this later in the analysis.

 Another important aspect to consider is the level of debt.
 It is crucial to determine whether a business has manageable debt that can be repaid within a three-year period.
 We calculate this by dividing the total long-term debt by earnings.
-After performing the calculation on Sherwin-Williams, I found that the company has 4,75 years of earnings in debt.
+After performing the calculation on Sherwin-Williams, I found that the company has 3,51 years of earnings in debt.
 It is higher than I would prefer, and it should be closely monitored in the future.
+Especially because management has stated that they expect to refinance the debt at higher rates.

 Based on my findings thus far, I believe that Sherwin-Williams is an intriguing company.
 However, no investment is without risk, and Sherwin-Williams also has its fair share of risks.
 One risk is macroeconomics.
 In the annual report, Sherwin-Williams mentions that their business is sensitive to global and regional business and economic conditions.
 Changes in such conditions may reduce the demand for some of their products.
-They also mention that factors such as high inflation, higher interest rates, and higher labor costs will affect their business.
-Many of these factors are already a reality, and if they continue to persist, they could have a prolonged negative impact on Sherwin-Williams' business.
+They also mention that factors such as high inflation, higher interest rates, and increased labor costs will affect their business.
+Many of these factors are already a reality, and management has mentioned that macroeconomic factors still contain a number of uncertainties.
+They also mentioned that they do not currently see a macroeconomic catalyst driving meaningful improvement in consumer demand.
+If these macroeconomic factors continue to persist, they could have a prolonged negative impact on Sherwin-Williams' business.
 Competition.
-An analysis from Fortune Business Insights found that the painting industry is highly competitive and fragmented.
-This means that Sherwin-Williams faces significant competition from numerous international, national, regional, and local competitors.
+An analysis by Fortune Business Insights revealed that the painting industry is highly competitive and fragmented.
+This indicates that Sherwin-Williams faces significant competition from numerous international, national, regional, and local competitors of various sizes in the manufacturing, distribution, and sale of their paint, coatings, and related products.
 Some of these competitors operate more extensively in specific regions around the world and possess greater financial or operational resources.
+This means they may secure better terms from certain vendors, adopt more aggressive pricing strategies, and allocate more resources to specific product lines or other aspects of their business.
 On the other hand, there are smaller competitors that may offer more specialized products.
 Raw material prices and availability.
-In the past few years, there have been shortages and cost increases of raw materials like petrochemical-derived resins, latex and solvents, and titanium dioxide.
-These factors have had an impact on the business of Sherwin-Williams, as mentioned by CEO John Morikis in his letter to shareholders.
-While prices and availability have improved, the results of Sherwin-Williams will always be affected by the price and availability of raw materials.
+In the past few years, there have been shortages and cost increases of raw materials such as petrochemical-derived resins, latex, solvents, and titanium dioxide.
+These factors have impacted Sherwin-Williams' business, as evidenced by the results in 2021 and 2022.
+If the cost of raw materials increases, Sherwin-Williams may not be able to offset the higher costs promptly by reducing their operating costs sufficiently or by increasing the prices of their products.
+After two years of historic inflation, some raw material prices decreased in 2023.
+However, ongoing global supply and demand dynamics continue to drive the cost of raw materials, which could lead to further periods of volatility in the future.
+This volatility may adversely affect Sherwin-Williams' earnings and cash flow.

 There are also numerous reasons to invest in Sherwin-Williams.
 One reason is that it is a more recession-resilient business than before.
 Even though Sherwin-Williams will be affected by macroeconomics, they have been working towards a more recession-resilient portfolio.
-This portfolio includes residential repaint, property maintenance, automotive refinish, and packaging.
+This portfolio includes residential repaints, property maintenance, automotive refinishing, and packaging.
 Sherwin-Williams believes it has strong competitive advantages in these areas.
 Furthermore, Sherwin-Williams believes that they can compensate for slowing demand in their less recession-resilient areas by acquiring new accounts.
 Thus, Sherwin-Williams should perform better than in previous recessions.
 Several growth factors.
 Sherwin-Williams has highlighted several growth factors moving forward.
-They expect to open between 80 and 100 new paint stores in 2023, while also adding sales representatives and entering new territories.
-Sherwin-Williams will also continue to introduce innovative products, expand their digital platform, and leverage their fleet of delivery vehicles.
+They expect to open between 80 and 100 new paint stores in the United States and Canada in 2024, while also adding sales representatives and entering new territories.
+Sherwin-Williams will also continue to introduce innovative products, expand its digital platform, and leverage its fleet of delivery vehicles.
 Furthermore, Sherwin-Williams has also implemented restructuring measures that they anticipate will yield annual savings of $50-70 million, thereby enhancing profitability.
+Furthermore, if interest rates moderate, home turnover should pick up, which would be a tailwind for Sherwin-Williams.
 Dividends and buybacks.
 Sherwin-Williams has consistently provided substantial returns to its shareholders over the years.
-When they increased their dividend by 9,1% last year, it marked the 44th consecutive year of dividend increases.
+When they increased their dividend by 18,2% in 2024, it marked the 45th consecutive year of dividend increases.
+The company has increased its dividend at a Compound Annual Growth Rate (CAGR) of approximately 14% over the past ten years.
 Sherwin-Williams is also known for engaging in buybacks, having repurchased over $10 billion worth of shares in the past decade.
 However, there was a temporary halt in buybacks in 2016 and 2017 due to the Valspar acquisition.
 Hence, investors can expect more dividend increases and buybacks in the future.

-The second calculation is called the Ten Cap price.
-The rate of return that an owner of a company (or stock) receives on the purchase price of the company is essentially its return on investment.
-The return should be at least 10% annually, and I calculate it as follows: The operating cash flow last year was 2.575 capital expenditures were 825.
-I attempted to review their annual report to determine the percentage of capital expenditures allocated for maintenance.
-I couldn't find it, but as a rule of thumb, you can expect that 70% of the capital expenditures will be allocated for maintenance purposes.
-This means that we will use 578 in our calculations.
-The tax provision was 657.
-We have 257,89 outstanding shares.
-Hence, the calculation will be as follows: (2.575 – 578 + 657) / 257,89 x 10 = $102,91 in Ten Cap price.
+The second calculation is known as the Ten Cap price.
+The rate of return that a company owner (or stockholder) receives on the purchase price of the company essentially represents its return on investment.
+The minimum annual return should be at least 10%, which I calculate as follows: The operating cash flow last year was 3.522, and capital expenditures were 888.
+I attempted to analyze their annual report to calculate the percentage of capital expenditures allocated to maintenance.
+I couldn't find it, but as a rule of thumb, you can expect that 70% of the capital expenditures will be allocated to maintenance purposes.
+This means that we will use 622 in our calculations.
+The tax provision was 721.
+We have 254,543 outstanding shares.
+Hence, the calculation will be as follows: (3.522 – 622 + 721) / 254,543 x 10 = $142,25 in Ten Cap price.

-Sherwin-Williams is an intriguing company, as it holds a global market leadership position in a sector that shows no signs of decline.
-Management also has vast experience operating in the sector.
-Sherwin-Williams may face some short-term headwinds because of macroeconomics, but they are expected to perform better than in previous economic downturns due to their efforts to make their portfolio more resilient.
-Raw material prices will always have an effect on Sherwin-Williams, but these will be cyclical.
-Competition is a long-term risk, but Sherwin-Williams has been operating for over 150 years.
+Sherwin-Williams is an intriguing company because it holds a global market leadership position in a sector that shows no signs of decline.
+The CEO is new but has extensive experience from various roles in the company.
+Sherwin-Williams may face some short-term headwinds due to macroeconomic conditions, but they are expected to perform better than in previous economic downturns because of their efforts to make their portfolio more resilient.
+Raw material prices will always have an effect on Sherwin-Williams, but these effects will be cyclical.
+Competition poses a long-term risk, but Sherwin-Williams has been in operation for over 150 years.
 The strong brand they have built should protect them from competition.
 Sherwin-Williams has several growth factors ahead of them, which should lead to a stronger company.
 Furthermore, they have implemented some restructuring measures that are expected to enhance profitability.
 Hence, there is much to like about Sherwin-Williams as it has identified growth opportunities, operates in a sector that is not likely to disappear, and has made its portfolio more resilient.
-They have also delivered some solid historical numbers, which is another indication that it is a good company.
-Hence, I will be opening a position in Sherwin-Williams if it reaches the Ten Cap price of $102,91.
+They have also presented some reliable historical data, which is another indication that it is a good company.
+Hence, I will be opening a position in Sherwin-Williams if it reaches the Ten Cap price of $142,26.

 I also write exclusive posts on Medium.
 If you want to read my posts, you can join Medium by clicking here.
 It costs $5 a month, but it will allow you to access all my posts as well as everything else on Medium, which is highly recommendable.